 The following network upgrade constants 3 are defined for the Sapling upgrade:

-On testnet, Sapling had activated prior to this height, but that branch was rolled back.
+On testnet, Sapling had activated prior to this height, but that consensus branch was rolled back.
 A subsequent hard fork occurred on testnet, changing the difficulty algorithm to accept "minimum-difficulty" blocks under certain conditions starting at block height 299188.

 On both mainnet and testnet, Sapling-compatible nodes MUST advertise protocol version 170007 or later.
 The minimum peer protocol version that Sapling-compatible nodes will connect to, remains 170002.